awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 You don't need to specify, generate, implement, extend, protect or use data keys\.
 The AWS Encryption SDK does that work for you when you call the encrypt and decrypt operations\.

-To protect your data keys, the AWS Encryption SDK encrypts them under one or more *key\-encryption keys* known as [master keys or wrapping keys](#master-key)\.
+To protect your data keys, the AWS Encryption SDK encrypts them under one or more *key\-encryption keys* known as [wrapping keys](#master-key) or master keys\.
 After the AWS Encryption SDK uses your plaintext data keys to encrypt your data, it removes them from memory as soon as possible\.
 Then it stores the encrypted data keys with the encrypted data in the [encrypted message](#message) that the encrypt operations return\.
 For details, see [How the AWS Encryption SDK works](how-it-works.md)\.

 **Tip**
 In the AWS Encryption SDK, we distinguish *data keys* from *data encryption keys*\.
 Several of the supported [algorithm suites](#crypto-algorithm), including the default suite, use a [key derivation function](https://en.wikipedia.org/wiki/Key_derivation_function) that prevents the data key from hitting its cryptographic limits\.
 The key derivation function takes the data key as input and returns a data encryption key that is actually used to encrypt the data\.
 For this reason, we often say that data is encrypted "under" a data key rather than "by" the data key\.

+Each encrypted data key includes metadata, including the identifier of the wrapping key that encrypted it\.
+This metadata makes it easier for the AWS Encryption SDK to identify valid wrapping keys when decrypting\.

 ## Wrapping key<a name="master-key"></a>